Assessments: how they work

 - wholly human marked, and so results will be available within six weeks.

 You'll sit assessments when you're ready, as agreed with your training provider.
-You'll need to check with your training provider on the availability and schedule for completing your assessments.
+You'll need to check with your training provider or assessment venue on the availability and schedule for completing your assessments.

-Assessments using remote invigilation carry a fee of £35 and potentially a further booking fee charged by your training provider.
+Assessments using remote invigilation, which we expect to be available from early 2024, carry a fee of £37 and potentially a further booking fee charged by your training provider.

 Sitting assessments remotely

-You can sit a selection of Foundation, Advanced and Professional level assessments using remote invigilation for the current syllabus.
+We expect to begin a phased roll-out of remote invigilation from early 2024.
 This is where assessments are supervised over the internet, so instead of having to go to an approved assessment centre, you can take your assessments at home or at another secure location of your choice.

 If you're a registered student already you can get more detailed information on remote invigilation in your MyAAT account.